j4ck4l-24/j4ck4l-24.github.io/source/_posts/BCACTF_5.0_Writeup.md

 > **Description** : My friend wrote this super cool game of tic-tac-toe.
 It has an AI he claims is unbeatable.
 I've been playing the game for a few hours and I haven't been able to win.
 Do you think you could beat the AI?\
 > **Author** : `Thomas`

-* As we open the link we can see a tic-tac-toe game.
+* As we open the link, we can see a tic-tac-toe game.

 ![index](./images/bcactf/tictactoe/index.png)